 Making music and working out to get them heard (as an indie musician) is both a bitter and sweet affair.

-The loud noise of each mastered tunes competing against each other in very saturated platforms that have nothing to lose -- each indie artist shoving a slot in the atomic space amidst the unseen wave of frequencies, battling to get heard!
+The loud noise of each mastered tunes competing against each other in already saturated platforms that have nothing to lose -- each indie artist shoving a slot in the atomic space of frequencies, battling to get heard!

 Even my cat is about to meow a tune for Youtube! ;)

 And so, the number of streams pile.
-Wow!
 Like a pin on a haystack, some managed to get to the surface.
 And how did they garner such numbers?
 It's out of the question.
-The more numbers you have, the more you earn.
-It may not be everything.
-At times, it doesn't even matter in many aspects.
-It's even beyond logic because musicians call it a labor of love.
-But the simple math is tangible.
+The more numbers you have, the more you earn, though it is not everything because making music is labor of love, after all!
+But there is simple math that goes with it.
 Say, an indie artist earns $.004 per stream.
 Then 1 million streams equal $4,000.
 You could easily see the who's who!
 But will $4,000 pay for the highs and heartaches of producing music?
 Maybe.
 The best musicians have other means to diversify the method of earning.
 That's for sure.

 BTW, here is a royalty calculator on different platforms if you are curious to see the picture: Streaming Payouts Per Platform.